-1. If the mother of alive:
+1. If the mother of the minor is

+alive:

-deprived of the custody of the minor, the person the minor is to whom the custody of the minor has been committed by order of court.
+the mother or, if she has by order of court been deprived of the custody of the minor, the person to whom the custody of the minor has been committed by order of court.